 Umpiring: More than Rules & Mechanics – Virtual Conference

-The session will be recorded, and a private link will be sent to you after the conference so you can catch up on anything you may have missed!
+The session is recorded, and for $5 you get access to this valuable conference so you can catch up on everything you missed!

 A virtual conference for officials, regardless of sport, going beyond rules and manuals to help maximize their officiating potential!